The OUR Center FAQ Page

 Are there other basic needs service providers in the Greater Longmont Area?
 If so, is there duplication of services?

 There are other non-comprehensive service providers in the area, most of which are smaller than the OUR Center.
-However, the OUR Center has become the most comprehensive community-based agency because it has established extensive and creative partnerships with a wide range of more than 35 community resources, such as local, county, regional, state, and federal government agencies, businesses, other non-profit organizations, the faith community, schools, and individuals in the area.
+However, the OUR Center has become the most comprehensive community-based agency because it has established extensive and creative partnerships with a wide range of more than 35 community resources, such as local, county, regional, state, and federal government agencies, businesses, other non-profit organizations, the faith community, schools, service clubs, and individuals in the area.
 As a result of these partnerships and collaborations and the OUR Center’s position at the nexus of the relationships, there is far less duplication of services than there otherwise would be, enabling us to be excellent stewards of our donor dollars.

 What is the OUR Center’s relationship with the faith communities?